moelak/work-day-scheduler/README.md

 AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
+I WANT to add important events to a daily planner.
-SO TH

 ## Acceptance Criteria